-Depending on how much money you need for school, you can borrow a set amount from a private lender, but the amount they grant you ultimately depends on financial factors like your income, credit score, and the credit history of yourself and/or your cosigner (if applicable).
+Depending on how much money you need for school, you can borrow a set amount from a private lender.
+The amount they grant you ultimately depends on financial factors like your income, credit score, and the credit history of yourself and/or your cosigner (if applicable).

 Unlike federal student loans with fixed interest rates and terms, the fees, repayment plans, and interest rates for private student loans are set by the individual lender.
 Because of this, it’s important to “shop around” with private lenders until you find rates and terms that meet your financial needs.

 Private student loans can help pay for tuition, books and supplies, transportation, and fees.
 Using your student loan for housing or room and board expenses is also an option.

 Recommended: Examining the Different Types of Student Loans

 Should I Get a Student Loan?

 The question of whether or not you should get a student loan is quite personal and depends on your unique financial situation.
-In a nation where, in 2020, the average federal student loan debt per borrower was $36,510 and the average private student loan debt per borrower is $54,921, taking out student loans is clearly a popular decision, but whether it’s the right decision is a different story.
+In a nation where, in 2023, the average federal student loan debt per borrower is $37,338 and the average private student loan debt per borrower is $54,921, taking out student loans is clearly a popular decision, but whether it’s the right decision is a different story.